PhilipSchmid/echo-app/README.md

   MESSAGE: "demo-env"
   # Add the PRINT_HTTP_REQUEST_HEADERS key with a value of "true" to include headers in the response
   PRINT_HTTP_REQUEST_HEADERS: "true"
+  # Add the TLS key with a value of "true" to enable TLS
+  TLS: "true"
 ---
 apiVersion: apps/v1
 kind: Deployment